PCC Continues to Enhance Distance Education Capability to Combat COVID

 PCC Health Sciences Dean Donna Neal says the camera systems have enhanced her division’s ability to provide instruction in spite of the pandemic.

-Morris said PCC has installed camera systems in a pair of conference rooms as well, including one at the college’s Farmville Center, that allow employees to participate in meetings while following social distancing protocols.
+Morris said PCC had installed camera systems in a pair of conference rooms as well, including one at the college’s Farmville Center, that allows employees to participate in meetings while following social distancing protocols.
 He said Pitt has also created six mobile units that give the college the ability to turn any traditional classroom setting into a virtual one.

 “With so many meetings, conferences and class scheduling possibilities each semester, we want to have as many areas fitted with the camera systems as possible,” Morris said.
 “Our goal is to ensure the learning process at Pitt Community College is as consistent and effective as possible, regardless of COVID-19 developments.”